 The monthly modules for the AIS System was (for our researcher) around £29.95 per month, which was initially for 12 months and then subsequently carried on with more modules.

-What is the rate of return?
+What is the rate of return for the AIS System?

-The modules were of course padded out to make it look like you were getting value for money, but the reality was, and is that there is nothing new in the teachings, and most of it was out of date by the time it reached you.
+The modules were of course padded out to make it look like you were getting value for money, but the reality was, and is, that there is nothing new in the teachings, and most of it was out of date by the time it reached you.